vexide/website/src/content/docs/inertial-sensor.md

 ## Euler Angles

 When using `heading` and `rotation`, we measure the rotation of the robot on one axis — the *yaw*, or the rotation about the Z-axis.
 We can also do the same for the other axes using the [`euler`](https://docs.rs/vexide/latest/vexide/devices/smart/imu/struct.InertialSensor.html#method.euler) method.
-This gives us a set of *Euler Angles* as three angles in degrees:
+This gives us a set of *Euler Angles* as three angles:

 - `a` is the **yaw** of the robot.
 This is effectively the same as `heading`.
 - `b` is the **pitch** of the robot, or how tilted forward/backward it is.